pbek/QOwnNotes/webpage/src/blog/2021-10-25-Linking-of-note-headings.md

 ![linking](./media/qownnotes-media-PshrOQ.png)

-You find more information in feature request [#1977](https://github.com/pbek/QOwnNotes/issues/1977).
+You will find more information in feature request [#1977](https://github.com/pbek/QOwnNotes/issues/1977).